Customizing the macOS menu bar in SwiftUI

 }

-This modifier builds on both iOS and macOS, so you don’t have to use #if os(macOS) to opt out code for certain platforms.
+This works on both iOS and macOS, so you don’t have to use #if os(macOS) to only use it on macOS.

-How to add app-specific menu items to the menu bar
+How to add menu items to the menu bar

-To add new menu items to the main menu, you just have to add CommandMenu items to the .commands menu builder:
+To add new menu items to the main menu, just add CommandMenu items to the .commands modifier:

 @main